 This is called wicking and here is a good time lapse video of what happens when you soak wood from below:

 So you want to ensure there is an air gap between the concrete and the lumber:

-- Use special brackets that you can install into the concrete.
 They are designed to hold the end of the lumber just slightly above the concrete footing or pad.
-Usually best to install these when pouring the concrete but you can install them later by drilling a hole using a hammer drill and then using epoxy to glue the bolt on the bracket into the hole.
+You can install them during installation by drilling a few holes using a hammer drill and then using special concrete screws.

 Tip #5: Special treatment for posts set in concrete